Granjow/semaphore-promise/README.md

 ## Changelog

+* Upcoming
+  * Options in SemaphoreOptions now have source code comments in the generated .d.ts file
 * **v1.4.0** (2022-05-06)
   * Add logging capabilities to simplify debugging issues like deadlocks.
   * Add names to semaphore, also for debugging.